- Traditions that Apply in Uganda to Attain Good Luck

 The move is considered as lacking respect for others and avoiding it will prevent bad luck as well.
 So, such instances require the permission of elders and should be done more decently.

-Common Superstitions and Traditions when Celebrating Special Days
+Celebrating Special Days

 Specials days in Uganda are highly considered and are marked remarkably.
 Several actions should be fulfilled to ensure the success of the traditions.
 The events also involve special groups of people whose absence will deem everything senseless.
 Hence, the celebrations are marked uniquely, every time they come in to place.